 Anime And Manga

 - Episode 2 of the Little Lulu anime focused on Lulu playing babysitter for Tubby while his parents are out for the day, much to Tubby's chagrin.
 To add insult to injury in Tubby's case, the situation is subsequently discovered by Iggy who finds it funny that Tubby is being babysat by Lulu, which angers Tubby so very much.

-- Detective Conan episode 566 basically has Conan taking care of a 2 year old.
+- Detective Conan episode 566 is basically Conan's misadventures while taking care of a 2 year old whose mother is a client of Kogoro.
 Silly since Conan is believed to be a six year old.